 Boscastle is definitely one of Cornwall’s most scenic villages.
 The buildings around the harbour rise inland to the village.
 This boasts some very attractive and old white-washed cottages, a Museum of Witchcraft, a National Trust Shop, and a Visitor Centre.
 There are also a number of pottery and gift shops as well as various cafes and eateries.

 Boscastle is just off the B3266 road and reached from Paradise, the hilltop area around the Napoleon Inn.
 From there the road descends along a steep village street.
 At the bottom, there is plenty of car parking.
 From the car park, a footpath follows the beautiful Valency Valley to the old harbour and sea.

-The village is on a bus route from Tintagel and also Bude / Crackington Haven.
+The village is on the 95 bus route from Tintagel and also Bude / Crackington Haven.

 OS Explorer 111 Map.
 This area of Cornwall is covered by the Explorer 111 Ordnance Survey map.
 The map displays the area of Bude, Boscastle & Tintagel, and the South West Coast Path.
 With this map, you also get a code for use on your iOS or Android smartphone or tablet.
 The Explorer Map is available in both the standard paper version and weatherproof ‘Active’ version.

 Originally, Boscastle’s tiny harbour was built to handle slate from the Delabole quarries nearby.
 The National Trust now maintains the medieval harbour.
 The village and surrounding area sit in an Area of Outstanding Natural Beauty (AONB).